preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 Settings
 ====================

-Here you can set the following (image from Omnia 6.10):
+Here you can set the following:

 .. image:: tenant-settings-new5.png